 •No abnormal or focal findings on neurologic examination

-Concussion — From a clinical standpoint, concussion can be defined as trauma-induced brain dysfunction without demonstrable structural injury.
-As such, concussion is a type of minor head trauma.
+Concussion — From a clinical standpoint, concussion can be defined as trauma-induced brain dysfunction without demonstrable structural injury on standard neuroimaging.
+As such, concussion is a type of mild traumatic brain injury.
 (See "Sport-related concussion in children and adolescents: Clinical manifestations and diagnosis", section on 'Definition' and "Concussion and mild traumatic brain injury", section on 'Definitions'.)

 The clinical manifestations, diagnosis, and management of concussion in children and adolescents are discussed in greater detail separately.
 (See "Sport-related concussion in children and adolescents: Clinical manifestations and diagnosis" and "Sport-related concussions in children and adolescents: Management" and "Concussion and mild traumatic brain injury".)

 Clinically important traumatic brain injury — Several observational studies have been performed to identify infants and children who are at higher risk of intracranial injury (ICI) after minor head trauma .
 For this topic, we will define clinically important traumatic brain injury (ciTBI) using criteria similar to that established for the largest cohorts studied as follows [7-10]: